sindresorhus/awesome-scifi/readme.md

 This had some very haunting scenes.
 The last pages, in particular, will stick with me for a while. - [@RichardLitt](https://github.com/RichardLitt)

 > First published in 1962, J. G. Ballard’s mesmerizing and ferociously prescient novel imagines a terrifying future in which solar radiation and global warming have melted the ice caps and Triassic-era jungles have overrun a submerged and tropical London.
 Set during the year 2145, the novel follows biologist Dr. Robert Kerans and his team of scientists as they confront a surreal cityscape populated by giant iguanas, albino alligators, and endless swarms of malarial insects.
 Nature has swallowed all but a few remnants of human civilization, and, slowly, Kerans and his companions are transformed—both physically and psychologically—by this prehistoric environment.
-Echoing Joseph Conrad’s _Heart of Darkness_—complete with a mad white hunter and his hordes of native soldiers—this “powerful and beautifully clear” (Brian Aldiss) work becomes a thrilling adventure and a haunting examination of the effects of environmental collapse on the human mind.
+Echoing Joseph Conrad’s _Heart of Darkness—complete with a mad white hunter and his hordes of native soldiers—this “powerful and beautifully clear” (Brian Aldiss) work becomes a thrilling adventure and a haunting examination of the effects of environmental collapse on the human mind.

 #### [The Stand](https://www.goodreads.com/book/show/149267.The_Stand) (1978) *by [Stephen King](https://en.wikipedia.org/wiki/Stephen_King)* [4.3] <img src="https://i.imgur.com/iA6WScw.png" width="30px">